NetDocuments-Archive/ad-join-cookbook/README.md

 This cookbook is a library cookbook and is intended to be used by your own wrapper cookbook.
 See the [test/cookbooks directory](./test/cookbooks) for examples.
 While the examples show running separate cookbooks for windows and linux, this isn't required.
 It is possible for one wrapper cookbook to manage both windows and linux hosts.

-## Windows Reboots in Chef 13

-This cookbook will reboot windows machines one or more times.

-Chef 12 returns exit code `0` when a machine reboots mid chef run
-Chef 13 returns exit code `-35` when a windows machine reboots mid chef run

-Test kitchen and knife will consider exit code `-35` an error (it's not).
-You must take one or more of the following precautions

-- Account for exit code `-35` in knife / scripts
-- Add `exit_status :disabled` to client.rb

-Unfortunately this creates a chicken and egg situation. **There is currently no way to set `exit_status :disabled` on bootstrap without a custom bootstrap template**.
-Custom bootstrap templates for windows are not well documented, so you are best off just expecting an exit code of `-35` on your first chef run.
-See [issue#12 for additional information](https://github.com/NetDocuments/ad-join-cookbook/issues/12)

 ### Actions